juliushaertl/nextcloud-docker-dev/README.md

 ```

 After you have started the container open in a webbrowser `pgadmin.local`.
-You have to set a Master password for pgAdmin, maybe 'nextcloud' is good for this environment.
-Now we have to add the database server.
-Click on `Add New Server` and give it a name, maybe 'nextcloud.local'.
-Please open the second tab `Connection` and insert 'database-postgres' as the Host name and 'postgres' as the password.
-Click on `Save`.
+The password for the 'nextcloud.local' is 'postgres'.
-That's it, open the following path to see the nextcloud tables: `Servers -> nextcloud.local -> Databases -> nextcloud -> Schemas -> public -> Tables`
+That's it, open the following path to see the nextcloud tables: `Server group 1 -> nextcloud.local -> Databases -> nextcloud -> Schemas -> public -> Tables`